Paid Voices vs. Public Feeds: Interpretable Cross-Platform Theme-Based Analysis of Climate Discourse: Introduction

 Online platforms have become a primary arena for climate communication, shaping how climate change is discussed, debated, and acted upon by the public \cite{pera2024shifting,islam2023analysis,bloomfield2019circulation,pearce2019social,abbar2016using}.
 Climate narratives circulated through social media influence political attitudes, policy preferences, and perceptions of scientific credibility \cite{liu2025scientists,vivion2024misinformation,holder2023climate,treen2020online,lejano2020power,walter2018echo,gupta2018advocacy}, making climate discourse a central object of study for computational social science (CSS) and natural language processing (NLP).

-Importantly, climate communication does not occur in a uniform online environment.
-Instead, it unfolds across platforms with fundamentally different incentive structures.
-Paid advertising ecosystems, such as Meta’s advertising platform \cite{meta_ad_library}, incentivize strategic and targeted persuasion, where messages are carefully crafted to influence specific audiences and advance political or economic goals \cite{islam2023analysis,islam2023weakly,islam2022understanding,capozzi2021clandestino,ribeiro2019microtargeting}.
-In contrast, public social media platforms such as Bluesky \cite{bluesky_platform} host largely organic, user-driven discourse shaped by personal expression, social interaction, and grassroots mobilization.
-Recent work on emerging decentralized platforms such as Bluesky suggests that their design and user migration patterns produce distinct discourse dynamics compared to centralized platforms \cite{quelle2024bluesky}.
-In this work, we treat paid advertising platforms as proxies for institutionally produced, resource-backed messaging, and public social media platforms as proxies for largely organic, user-driven discourse.
-These structural differences give rise to distinct communicative regimes that shape not only \textit{what} is discussed, but \textit{how} climate issues are framed.
+However, climate communication does not unfold in a uniform online environment.
+Paid advertising ecosystems such as Meta's advertising platform \cite{meta_ad_library} are designed for strategic, targeted persuasion in service of political or economic goals \cite{islam2023analysis,islam2023weakly,islam2022understanding,capozzi2021clandestino,ribeiro2019microtargeting}, while public social media platforms such as Bluesky \cite{bluesky_platform} host largely user-driven discourse shaped by personal expression and grassroots interaction \cite{quelle2024bluesky}.
+We treat paid advertising as a proxy for institutionally produced, resource-backed messaging and public posting as a proxy for organic, user-driven discourse; Fig.~\ref{fig:motiv} illustrates the contrast (motivation only---all empirical claims come from later analyses).
+Prior computational works have examined climate discourse within individual platforms, focusing on tasks such as topic modeling \cite{dahal2019topic}, stance detection \cite{upadhyaya2023intensity,luo-etal-2020-detecting}, and targeted messaging analysis \cite{islam2025post,islam2025uncovering,islam2025discovering,islam2023analysis}, leaving unclear whether thematic patterns are shared across communication environments or specific to where they emerge.

-Fig. \ref{fig:motiv} illustrates how climate and energy issues are framed differently in paid advertisements and public social media posts.
-Paid platforms predominantly feature institutional actors promoting or legitimizing specific energy positions, while public platforms exhibit a wider range of individual perspectives, including both advocacy and denial.
-These contrasts motivate a systematic, cross-platform analysis of climate discourse that goes beyond within-platform studies.
-Fig. \ref{fig:motiv} provides illustrative examples of discourse framing and is intended solely as motivation; all empirical claims are derived from the analyses presented in later sections.

-Prior computational work has examined climate discourse within individual platforms, focusing on tasks such as topic modeling \cite{dahal2019topic}, stance detection \cite{upadhyaya2023intensity,luo-etal-2020-detecting}, and targeted messaging analysis \cite{islam2025post,islam2025uncovering,islam2025discovering,islam2023analysis}.
-However, analyzing platforms in isolation obscures an essential question: \textit{to what extent observed narratives exhibit systematic patterns consistent with institutional messaging versus organic public discourse?} Without a comparative lens, it is difficult to disentangle the effects of platform incentives from the content of climate communication itself.